About nursing and midwifery

 - other government divisions and Department of Health services.

-With the Department of Health executive leadership team and the NT Government, the OCNMO is responsible for identifying strategic workforce initiatives that will develop and support NT nurses and midwives and collaborate with the services that employ them.
+With the Department of Health executive leadership team and the NT Government, the Chief Nursing and Midwifery Office is responsible for identifying strategic workforce initiatives that will develop and support NT nurses and midwives and collaborate with the services that employ them.

-The OCNMO provides a pivotal link between NT Health, the largest employer of NT nurses and midwives, and NT-based education providers including:
+The Chief Nursing and Midwifery Office provides a pivotal link between NT Health, the largest employer of NT nurses and midwives, and NT-based education providers including:

 - Charles Darwin University